4 Tips for Staying Hydrated while Skiing, Snowboarding and more!

-We recently spoke with CamelBak Athlete Sage Canaday about staying hydrated while he SkiMo cross trains in Boulder, CO on the snowy mountains!
-Below are his tips for hydration at elevation and how to winterize a current CamelBak hydration pack.
+We recently spoke with CamelBak Athlete Sage Canaday about staying hydrated while he SkiMo trains in Boulder, CO on the snowy mountains!
+Below are his tips for hydration at elevation and how to winterize your CamelBak hydration pack.

-So how much should you drink during winter sport activities exactly?
-Well, that depends on a lot of variables like clothing choice and whether or not it is sunny or cloudy out.
-Altitude and UV ray intensity can be another factor that can “dry you out.”
-Everyone is a bit different in that regard, but for a general reference point on how much fluid you might have to drink check out
+So how much water should you drink during winter sport activities exactly?
+Well, that depends on a lot of variables like clothing choice and whether it’s sunny or cloudy out.
+Altitude and the intensity of UV rays are other factors that may “dry you out.”
+Everyone is a bit different when it comes to hydration and water intake, but for a general reference point on how much fluid you might have to drink check out CamelBak’s Hydration Calculator.

-The calculator takes into account variables like your activity type, the outside temperature, your body measurements, the color of your urine, and how hard you are exercising etc.
+The calculator considers variables like your activity type, the outside temperature, your body measurements, your current level of hydration, and how hard you are exercising etc.

-While individual hydration does depend a bit on the person (and how warmly you may have dressed as well!)
-In general, it is a good idea to fill and refill something like a 1.5-3L hydration reservoir (as provided in CamelBak’s SnoBlast Hydration Pack as well as The Phantom LR24 Hydration Pack.
-Of course another advantage to wearing these packs is that you have plenty of storage capacity for extra food snacks and clothing/gear!
+It is a good idea to fill and refill something like a 1.5-3L Crux Reservoir (as provided in CamelBak’s Snoblast Hydration Pack).
+With these convenient hydration packs, your water goes where you go.
+Of course, another advantage to wearing these packs is that you have plenty of storage capacity for extra food, snacks and clothing or gear!